e-psi-lon/e-psi-lon/README.md

 ### About me

-I'm a 16 years old high school student who like code.
-Je fais les spécialités Maths, Physique-Chimie (uniquement en première)et NSI (Numérique et Sciences Informatiques).
-Je sais jamais quoi mettre dans mes bios ce qui explique la taille de ce message introducitf
+I'm a 17 years old high school student who like code.
+I choose to study Math, Physics and Chemistry (only on my 2nd year of high school) et NSI (*Numérique et Sciences Informatiques* which means Digital and Computer Science).

-### A propos de ce que je fais
+### What do I do

-Je fais quelques datapack ou ressources pack **Minecraft** mais je fais aussi du Python, du Kotlin et du C. J'aimerais apprendre le Java mais flemme.
-Et il faut que je vois pour apprendre le C aussi.
+I make some **Minecraft** datapacks or resources pack and I use Python and Kotlin (and a little bit of JavaScript).
+I want to lean Java and C but I've a thing called :star:*la flemme*:star: in French

 <img src="https://github-readme-stats.vercel.app/api?username=e-psi-lon&hide=issues&show_icons=true&theme=radical&count_private=true&show_icons=true"/>